Each year, the government provides over $12 billion in tax incentives to thousands of businesses all over the nation.

 3. The company isn’t cultivating anything new

 Simply put, research and development don’t have to be new.
 It can be to build on an existing product or service.
-Plus, it the work only has to be new to the company, and not necessarily new to the world.
+Plus, the work only has to be new to the company, not necessarily new to the world.

 4. The company isn’t focused on development or research